Wednesday, October 31, 2012

 Bathroom blinds

-I think I was just avoiding the inevitable - me sweating and swearing and taking all day to do what hubby could have done in an hour.
-If he had an hour to do it.
-And he doesn't.
+I think I was just avoiding the inevitable - me taking all day to do what hubby could have done in an hour.

 What started the whole process was this broken pull string.
 These blinds are 15 plus years old - it was bound to happen.
 There's a broken one in the den, too.
 But at least when I order those, they will snap onto the hooks we already have and I will hang them the same.
 Not these.

-I started by removing the old blinds.
-Absolutely filthy walls and blinds.
-Gross.
+I started by removing the old blinds and cleaning the walls.

-Taking the hardware out of the walls carefully was a pain in the rear.
-Mental note; ask for power tools for Christmas.
+Taking the hardware out of the walls carefully was a pain.
 I had to stand on the ledges around the tub and I made a big mess with bits of drywall falling.
 Sugar admired the view afterwards.
 Hanging outside the windows is fabric sunshade - that will have to be moved a bit closer in to the windows.
-More on that later...

-Yay - one blind up.
-I know the color looks weird here - it's really pretty.
-A darker version of what's painted in the master bedroom and with dark Sand tile in here, it will be so much more relaxing, less jarring than all that white.
+I know the color looks dark here, but it's really pretty.
+A version of what's painted in the master bedroom, and with a sand color tile in here it will be so much more relaxing, less jarring than all that white.

 See?
 So much white.